 Subsidised rent is initially set by property type and number of bedrooms.
 The rent is then scaled up over a five-year period so that it reaches a benchmark market rent for the property at the start of Year 5.

-6.3.1 Year 1 Rent
+6.2.1 Year 1 Rent

-The following table shows Year 1 property rents per week for 2018 to 2020 for all bedroom categories.
-Year 1 rents are indexed on an annual basis by 2%.
+The following table shows Year 1 property rents per week for 2024 for all bedroom categories.
+Year 1 rents are indexed on an annual basis by 20%.